riscv-europe/summit-website-development/summit/2025/posters.md

 	id = "summary"
 %}

-To the lists of posters on display, per day:
+To the lists of posters on display, per day and per island:

 {% assign day = "Tue" %}
 {% assign dayLong = "Tuesday 13" %}